 - gifts and reimbursements that meet reporting thresholds

-- liabilities (personal loans from certain family members, a mortgage on a personal residence, automobile, furniture and appliance loans, revolving charge accounts that do not exceed $10,000 at the close of the reporting period are excluded from reporting)
+- liabilities (a mortgage on a personal residence, automobile, furniture and appliance loans, revolving charge accounts that do not exceed $10,000 at the close of the reporting period are excluded from reporting)

 - agreements or arrangements with respect to future employment, leaves of absence and continuation of payments or benefits from a former employer, and